[2 MIN READ]

 Get up five minutes earlier

-Give yourself five minutes to start your day with a few deep breaths or a couple minutes of meditation.
+Give yourself five minutes to start your day with a few deep breaths or a couple of minutes of meditation.
 Quickly review all you have to be thankful for and begin your morning in a positive frame of mind.
 You’ll set the tone for the rest of your day, which reduces your stress level and ultimately your heart health.

 Replace your first cup of coffee with green tea